refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 We use [Checkstyle](https://checkstyle.sourceforge.io/) in our build pipeline to validate coding style.

 It is recommended to import the `checkstyle.xml` config into your IDE and/or install a Checkstyle plugin.

+## Architecture

+### Architecture Decision Records

+The ADRs of this project can be found under [doc/architecture/decision](../doc/architecture/decision).

 ## Testing